Resources for Difficult Moments

 As Leonard Cohen says,

-There is a crack in everything.
+"There is a crack in everything.
+That's how the light gets in."

-To get really good at meeting yourself where you are, and moving with compassion to the next better step, please come join us in The Blissipline Community, where we learn and practice these skills together every week.
+If you want to develop that ability, please come join us in The Blissipline Community, where we learn and practice these skills together every week.

 Want to keep in touch?